 - Submit a completed Parent’s/Guardian’s Written Consent (Form 430018).

 - Pay the $6 permit fee.

-An effective way to prepare for the written exam is to study with the assistance of an online practice test.
+An effective way to prepare for the DMV written test is to study with the assistance of an online practice test.
 These online practice tests have been created from material sourced directly from the Iowa driver handbook.

 While you have your instruction permit, you can:

 - Only drive while supervised by an adult, such as: